Futu Research | ETF Investment Research

 What are the different types of ETFs?

-• According to the asset class, it can be divided into: stocks, bonds, commodities, foreign exchange, etc.
+• By asset class, they can be categorized into equities, bonds, commodities, foreign exchange, and others.

-How do I determine which type of ETF I am suitable for investing in?
-You need to be clear about two questions:
+How do you determine which type of ETF is right for you?
+You need to clarify two key questions:

-• What is the purpose of investing in ETFs?
+• What is your purpose for investing in ETFs?

 U.S. Treasury ETF